MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 az network nsg --help
 ```

-The CLI also has full tab completion for commands under the bash shell.
+The CLI has full tab completion for commands under the bash shell.

 ## Globally available arguments